 Network with a community of like-minded educators

-Prepare for the new 2020 digital technology curriculum areas
+Confidently deliver the 2020 digital technology curriculum areas

 Educators with either an undergraduate qualification (not necessarily in education) or a Diploma in Education will automatically qualify for entry.
 Applicants with other qualifications/experience can also be considered.